allangg107/Entity-Relationship-Diagram-Recognition/README.md

 # Entity Relationship Diagram Recognition Project
 This was a final project for a computer vision course our group took.

-A short overview of our project: https://www.youtube.com/watch?v=0yIrcEWffWM
+Watch a short overview of our project here: https://www.youtube.com/watch?v=0yIrcEWffWM

 Below is the write up of our project.